twolfson/twolfson.com/articles/moving-from-phantomjs-to-node-webkit.md

 https://github.com/atom/atom-shell/issues/847

-The latest version that would capture screenshot (`0.17.2`) didn't have a mechanism for reading data from a website when `node-integration` was disabled.
+The latest version that would capture screenshots (`0.17.2`) didn't have a mechanism for reading data from a website when `node-integration` was disabled.
 This was disabled to verify the website was accurate as possible.

 # Links
 - `node-webkit` screenshot script